ic005k/OCAuxiliaryTools/READMe.md

 OC development version can be downloaded [here](https://github.com/acidanthera/OpenCorePkg/actions).

+* Pre-selected plugin content for Quirks is provided and maintained by @5T33Z0.

+* The BaseConfigs plugin package is provided and maintained by @5T33Z0.
+It is located in the BaseConfigs directory of the database and is visible in the profile database interface.

 * The OCAT pre-set function uses an open interface, so if you are interested in pre-setting entries such as ACPI patches, please help improve the contents of the PreSet.plist file and we look forward to hearing from you!

-* Pre-selected plugin content for Quirks is provided and maintained by @5T33Z0.

 Some online resources, thanks @5T33Z0